 (1) Scope of Regulations.
 The shoreline setback regulations herein prescribed apply to all coasts of the Commonwealth except for the port and industrial APCs where no shoreline setback regulations shall apply.
-Shoreline setbacks shall be measured inland from the high tide line.
+Shoreline setbacks shall be measured inland from the mean-high water level.
 For purposes of the regulations in this section the front of any lot shall be that side parallel to the coastline and/or ocean.